Bay of Plenty DHB Acute Admission Inpatient Services

 What to expect:

-The Acute Inpatient Units have a team of psychiatrists, psychologists, mental health nurses, occupational therapists and social workers who will all help you through your stay in hospital.
+The Acute Inpatient Units have a team of psychiatrists, psychologists, mental health nurses, occupational therapists social workers and other health care providers who will all help you through your stay in hospital.
 There are staff in the Units at all times (24/7).

 You will meet with the team for assessment and to develop a treatment plan for your stay in the Unit.
 This may include counselling, group activities and other programmes, depending on your needs.